Eslöv: Metal

 The foundry mentioned in the health care protocol for 1878 is Ljungbergska Foundry.
 In 1872 Nils Håkansson started a forging workshop in Eslöv which he sold in 1878 to manufacturer J Ljungberg and the name changed to Ljungbergska Gjuteriet.
 In 1889, Lars Åkerman, who was previously a co-owner of Hvilans Mekaniska Verkstad in Kristianstad, bought the company and named it Åkermans Gjuteri and Mekaniska Verkstad. Åkerman died in 1897 and the following year the company was converted to Aktiebolaget Åkermans Gjuteri and Mekaniska Verkstad.
 During the 1920s, road rollers and graders were manufactured.
 In 1938, Åkermans moved from central Eslöv, where Medborgarhuset is today, to premises on Bruksgatan in eastern Eslöv.
 From 1939, Åkermans began producing excavators, the product that made the company internationally known.
 The first excavator, an Åkerman 300, was delivered to Sjöbo Cementgjuteri.
 In December 1965 Åkermans was introduced to the stock exchange.
 On 1 December 1998, Volvo Excavator (formerly Åkermans) announced that it was planning to shut down its production of excavators in Eslöv and thus a successful epoch of Eslöv's industrial history in the grave.

 Notability

 Sweden's tallest wooden house, Lagerhuset, is located in the city.
 In 2007, a large-scale renovation of the building took place and it was converted into an apartment complex.
 The building was originally built as a grain silo for cereal during World War I.

 The medicine Salubrin was invented in Eslöv.
 Several other big companies also have their main offices in the town.

 The Swedish comedian Johan Glans was born and raised in Eslöv.

+Swedish professional golfer Ludvig Åberg was born and raised in Eslöv.